caap-stats-22/caap-stats-22.github.io/index.md

 *	Does this medicine effectively prevent a cold?
 * Does this commercial bring more customers to the store?

-And will be able to answer them through hypothesis testing framework.
+and will be able to answer them through hypothesis testing framework.
 The course will not only focus on the theory but also help you deal with the real-world data using statistical programming, R.

 ### Prerequisites
 This course has no prerequisite—any exposure to calculus would be a plus but is not required.
 However, if needed, the related concepts will be covered in the lecture.